Italian Arborio Rice

 Arborio rice is renowned for its firm and creamy cooked texture, perfect for combining with flavors in risotto.
 We source excellent high-starch, pearly white short grains of rice grown for us in Northern Italy for our Italian Arborio Rice.

-Simmer 4 cups stock.
-Sauté 1/2 cup onion and 1 tsp garlic in 1 Tbsp oil in a quart skillet on medium heat for 1 minute.
+Simmer 4 C of stock.
+Saute 1/2 C onion and 1 tsp garlic with 1 tsp oil in a quart skillet on medium heat for 1 minute.
 Add 1 cup Arborio rice, stir for 2 minutes to toast.
 Add 1 teaspoon salt.
 Stir in 1/2 cup wine.
 Stir in half a cup f stock at a time, until all is absorbed.
 Stir continuously for 20 until creamy.
-Stir in 2 Tbsp butter and Parmesan to taste.
+Stir in 2 tablespoons butter and parmesan.

 Storage & handling

 Arborio is a Japonica cultivar of the rice variety Oryza sativa.
 Named for a town in its historical growing region of Northern Italy, Arborio is a plump, oval-shaped, short-grain variety of rice.
 Prized for its high starch content and ability to absorb the flavors it is paired with, Arborio is primarily used in the Italian dish risotto.

 Rice was introduced to Europe from Asia thousands of years ago, most likely as a result of trade.
 While ancient Greeks and Romans did not use rice as food, it was consumed medicinally as a treatment for intestinal ailments.
 By 1533 Venetian law ended an excise tax on rice, which was previously categorized as an exotic spice.
 Rice production increased significantly in Northern Italy thanks to a climate and geography well suited to rice production.
 By the turn of the 20th century, Italy was Europe's leading rice producer— just as it is today.